 At All Saints’ we have invested heavily in developing our Digital Technologies .

 Each classroom has an Interactive Whiteboard .We have a fabulous computer classroom equipped with 30 PCs.
-We have invested in increasing our quantity of tablets ,purchased several sets of Bee Bots and Lego We Do sets.
+We have invested in increasing our quantity of tablets, chrome books, purchased several sets of Bee Bots and Lego We Do sets.

 Middle and Senior Classes have been engaged in developing their coding skills ,all of which further develops their analytical and problem solving skills.